European Antitrust Investigators Raid 21st Century Fox Offices In London

 The London offices of Rupert Murdoch's 21st Century Fox have been raided by European investigators looking into possible anti-trust violations related to the media giant's dominant position in broadcasting sports events.

-Fox's office in Hammersmith, west London, were just the highest-profile target among several targets in a number of EC member states that were raided on Tuesday in connection with what investigators said were "companies active in the distribution of media rights and related rights pertaining to various sports events and/or their broadcasting."
+Fox's office in Hammersmith, west London, were just the highest-profile target among several targets in a number of European Commission member states that were raided on Tuesday in connection with what investigators said were "companies active in the distribution of media rights and related rights pertaining to various sports events and/or their broadcasting."

 In a statement, the European Commission said it had concerns that Fox and other companies that were raided "violated EU antitrust rules that prohibit cartels and restrictive business practices."